A History of Herpes Stigma

 "...he caresses her right hand, then presses his thumb sharply down on her wrist and barks: 'You have herpes, don't you?'
 'If her pulse jumps, she has it,' he says," Dowd and Leo wrote.

 Media coverage appears to be both a source and reflection of widespread herpes panic in this era.
-Though herpes stigma predates the 1970s and '80s, these articles indicate an exponential spike in negative public attitudes towards HSV—herpes stigma going viral.
+Though the history of herpes stigma predates the 1970s and '80s, these articles indicate an exponential spike in negative public attitudes towards HSV—herpes stigma going viral.

 1980s: Antiviral marketing campaigns